carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 # Alternate Profiling

-Dask has a couple of rofiling options as well
+Dask has a couple of profiling options as well

 ~~~python
 from dask.diagnostics import Profiler, ResourceProfiler